RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 = The validator does not check for revocations or expiration times in between validation runs

-= The validator treats expired CRLs and Manifest as a warning

 = The validator does not support incremental updates as defined here, yet: http://tools.ietf.org/html/draft-ietf-sidr-rpki-rtr-16#section-6.2